thejackal360/OpenPelt-Public/paper.md

 for systems of diverse control parameters, such as a cell incubator requiring various gas concentrations, humidity levels, and temperature to be controlled.

-The tec_plant model also supports three-dimensional finite element simulation as well.
+The tec_plant model supports preliminary three-dimensional finite element simulation as well.
 Class methods enable the user to incorporate the results of the controller simulation into a three-dimensional model described using the
 Fenics library [@LoggEtal2012] [@LoggWells2010].
 For the time being OpenPelt supports only legacy Fenics.
-However, it's up to end-users if the would like to use the most modern Fenics implementation.
+However, it's up to end-users if they would like to use the most modern Fenics implementation.
 Thus, users can see how the TEC interacts with more complex systems.